 They also take part in FFA, a career and technical student organization, that prepares members for premier leadership, personal growth, and career success through agricultural education.

 Explore our career tree to learn about the wide variety of professional opportunities that students are prepared for upon program completion or with further education.

 Entry Level: Landscape Maintenance Crew, Park and Recreation Maintenance Crew, Grounds Crew Member, Plant Propagator

 Technical Careers: Landscape Contractor, Equipment Operator, Garden Center Manager, Hardscape Installation Technician, Pesticide Applicator

 Professional Careers: Landscape Architect, Golf Course Superintendent, Sports Turf Manager, Soil Scientist, Environmental Scientist, City Parks Design & Civil Planning

 Earn College Credits and Certifications

-Students can earn their Ohio Certified Nursery Technician-Landscape Certification and OSHA 10 Certification.
+In the program, students can earn their OSHA 10 Certification.